RealistAI/python/README.md

 This is a repository of patterns, anti-patterns, and best practices for Python development.

 ## Basic Tenants
  - Simplicity over complexity - Make your programs as simple as possible.
-Avoid creaiting structure for the sake of structure.
+Avoid creating structure for the sake of structure.
  - Explicit over implicit - write your code for the reader.
 Make it easy to understand.